Vortical interactions in turbulent thermoacoustic systems: Introduction

-Large-scale coherent structures play a pivotal role in various thermofluid systems, including combustion systems exhibiting thermoacoustic instability \citep{poinsot1987vortex, paschereit1999coherent}.
+Large-scale coherent structures play a pivotal role in various thermofluid systems, including combustion systems exhibiting thermoacoustic instability \citep{poinsot1987vortex}.
 Thermoacoustic instability is commonly observed in confined combustion chambers of engineering systems such as industrial burners, gas turbine combustors, and rocket engines \citep{sujith2021thermoacoustic}.
-The emergence of large-scale coherent structures is one of the key mechanisms, along with periodic inhomogeneities in the mixture fraction and pressure sensitivity of the flame speed, that drive thermoacoustic instability in combustion systems \citep{poinsot1987vortex, schadow1989large, schadow1992combustion}.
-In such combustors prone to vortex-driven thermoacoustic instability, the roll-up of a coherent structure near the backward-facing step entrains a quantity of unburned fresh gases that burns rapidly in a very short period of time.
-This sudden combustion leads to an abrupt heat release that generates an acoustic wave, which produces an acoustic disturbance with a certain time lag \citep{dowling1984sound, ducruix2003combustion, candel2004flame}.
-The acoustic perturbation causes the formation of the next coherent structure in the shear layer formed close to the edge of the reactant inlet \citep{crow1971orderly, ho1982subharmonics, ho1984perturbed}.
-The Rayleigh criterion \citep{rayleigh1878explanation} can be used to assess whether or not this process is self-amplifying: if the heat release rate is in phase with the acoustic pressure that creates the next inhomogeneity, then this cycle will repeat at a particular frequency and the combustor starts to exhibit thermoacoustic instability.
+The emergence of large-scale coherent structures is one of the key mechanisms that drive thermoacoustic instability in combustion systems \citep{schadow1992combustion}.
+In combustors prone to vortex-driven thermoacoustic instability, the roll-up of a coherent structure near the backward-facing step entrains a quantity of unburned fresh gases that burns rapidly in a very short period of time.
+This sudden combustion leads to an abrupt heat release that generates an acoustic wave, which produces an acoustic disturbance with a specific time lag \citep{candel2004flame}.
+The acoustic perturbation causes the formation of the subsequent coherent structure in the shear layer formed close to the edge of the reactant inlet \citep{ho1984perturbed}.